FedEx, Alphabet and Uber — but not Amazon — win drone sweepstakes

 “A large number of the projects and activities proposed by applicants could go forward under the FAA’s existing rules, including with waivers where appropriate,” Lawrence said.

 The integration program, announced last October, is designed to allow state, local and tribal governments to test more complex types of flights than are allowed under current regulations.

-Data will be used by the FAA to help expand drone flights and to also test how to balance national versus local government interests in the emerging industry.
+Data will be used by the FAA to help expand drone flights and also to test how to balance national versus local government interests in the emerging industry.

 Under current regulations, small drones must fly within 400 feet of the ground, operate during the day and stay within sight of their operators.
 While the FAA has gradually begun approving waivers allowing night flights and other expanded operations, the industry wants to operate longer range flights for agriculture, inspections and deliveries.

 Many of the programs include plans to fly on longer-range operations outside of the view of a drone’s ground operator.

 So-called beyond-visible-line-of-sight flights offer some of the greatest potential for commercial operations, but are also among the most difficult technically to ensure they don’t strike other aircraft or veer off course.

 The FAA also has sent two proposed regulations for expanding drone flight to the White House for review, Chao said.
 The agency has said it hopes the proposed rules, laying out safety provisions when drones are flying above people and a requirement for them to transmit their identification, would be issued this year.